Yandex Cloud

 • You need to deploy a load balancer with a public IP address accepting HTTPS traffic in three subnets.
 These subnets' CIDR blocks are 10.128.0.0/24, 10.129.0.0/24, and 10.130.0.0/24.

-• SSH access to nodes and cluster management via API, kubectl and other utilities are restricted to 203.0.113.0/24.
+• SSH connections to nodes and cluster management via the API, kubectl and other utilities are restricted to 203.0.113.0/24.

 Terraform